PotentEngineer/potentengineer.github.io/_posts/2024-09-23-intune-missing-capabilities-for-the-configmgr-administrator.md

 ---
 # Intune missing capabilities for the ConfigMgr administrator

-Even if you haven't been paying attention to recent development or lack thereof Microsoft Configuration Manager or to any of the threads on Twitter/X, Reddit, or any other major social media platforms, you still probably know the writing is on the wall for ConfigMgr.
+Even if you haven't been paying attention to recent development for, or lack thereof, Microsoft Configuration Manager, or to any of the threads on Twitter/X, Reddit, or any other major social media platforms, you still probably know the writing is on the wall for ConfigMgr.
 Nearly all focus in Contosoland has been devoted to Intune.

 This post outlines my personal running list of gaps that Intune doesn't quite cover for the seasoned ConfigMgr administrator.